AnderGray/IntervalParticleTransportMatlab/README.md

 IntervalSimulation.m for simulation including comparison with monte carlo.

-Nuclear data required, but can be found in the juliaMC repository
+Nuclear data required, but can be found in the tendlHDF5 repository